Preacher-Goldhand/azure-dev-env-terraform_devops/README.md

-# Terraform Azure Dev Environment
+# Dev Environment in Azure Cloud & Terraform

 This Terraform configuration deploys a complete development environment in Microsoft Azure.
 It provisions a Linux Virtual Machine (VM) with a public IP address, alongside the necessary networking components to ensure secure and efficient connectivity.